eparey/AnnotateSnakeMake/README.md

 ### Conda and Snakemake

-The pipeline uses Conda to deploy all of its dependencies.
+The pipeline uses Conda to deploy all of its dependencies automatically.
 The recommended way to install Snakemake is thus to follow the Conda/Mamba installation guidelines detailed in the [Snakemake documentaion](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 We recommend creating a conda environment with snakemake 7.12 and tabulate 0.8: